 WHERE TO SHOP IN NYC

-5TH AVENUE: The most famous shopping street in the world.
-Here you find big chain stores like H&M and Zara, high end stores like Tiffany’s & Louis Vuitton, and iconic sights like St Patrick’s Cathedral & NYPL all-in-one.
+The most famous shopping street in the world.
+Here you find big chain stores like H&M and Zara, high end stores like Tiffany’s & Louis Vuitton, and iconic sights like St Patrick’s Cathedral & New York Public Library all-in-one.

-MALLS: There are a ton of old & new malls & departments stores in the city.
+There are a ton of old and new malls and departments stores in the city.

 - Century21: Department store with the best discount on designer items

 - Hudson Yards: New mall near Hell’s Kitchen with a ton of shops & insta-famous construction The Vessel

 - Westfield World Trade Center: Elegant mall inside The Oculus by the 9/11 Memorial.

 - Chelsea Market: Half market, half mall with lots of great shopping opportunities & places to eat